palkanchan/High-available-website/README.md

      3. For resources to create, choose VPC and only.

-     4. Under the name tag, given the name of VPC
+     4. Under the name tag, given the name of VPC.

      5. For IPv4 CIDR block, enter an the IPv4 address range for VPC.